 3.)
 Price Difference, the Leverage of the Conversion Rates

 Remember the significant leverage of 1 Singapore Dollar to 2.4 Malaysia Ringgit (rate is at the time of writing).
 In Singapore you can get a pretty good meal for 5 S$.
-Imagine what 10 Ringgit can get you in Malaysia for the same type of meal! about 5 years ago
+Imagine what 10 Ringgit can get you in Malaysia for the same type of meal! over 5 years ago